wlg1/wlg1.github.io/ch1.2.md

 Think of multiplying by the input vector X as instructions on how to get the coordinates for what data sample X points to.

-[0.5,] in X finds the first coordinate; it means to multiply the face length  first coordiante by 0.5, and the body size first coordinate by 2.
+[0.5,] in X finds the first coordinate; it means to multiply the face length  first coordinate by 0.5, and the body size first coordinate by 2.
 In Model 1, that means multiplying face=1 by 0.5, and bodysize=0 by 2.

 But [0.5] does not act on the basis vector; it acts on the data sample [data sample face length 1 pic].
 X does not act on the basis vector.
 It just so happens to be that in Model 1, [data sample face 1] is on the basis vector [1, 0], and [data sample body size 1] is on the basis vector [0, 1].